MercyOne North Iowa Bariatric Surgery

 Laparoscopic sleeve gastrectomy is a surgical weight loss procedure in which the stomach is reduced to about 15% of its original size by surgical removal of a large portion along the greater curvature, leaving a tube-like or “sleeve” shape.
 This weight loss surgery permanently reduces the size of the stomach, although there could be some dilation of the stomach later on in life.
-The procedure is performed laparoscopically and is not reversible.
+The procedure is not reversible.
 This surgery may be combined with the duodenal switch procedure that restricts absorption of calories and fat.

-Our physicians can provide consultation to those patients who have had bariatric surgery in the past and are not satisfied or are having symptoms.
+Our physicians can provide consultation to those patients who have had bariatric surgery in the past and are not satisfied or are having continued symptoms.

 Bariatrics Printable Forms:

 Want to learn more?
-Watch this video by Dr. Matthew Fabian, Bariatric Surgeon
+Watch this video by Dr. Matthew Fabian, Bariatric Surgeon.